deepflowio/docs/translate/translated/02-ce-install/05-legacy-host.md

 ## Create Host Domain

-Just like monitoring multiple K8s clusters requires creating a K8s domain, here you also need to create a domain specifically for synchronizing servers.
+Just like when monitoring multiple K8s clusters you need to create a K8s domain, here you also need to create a domain specifically for synchronizing servers.

 ```bash
 unset DOMAIN_NAME